 High angular resolution gravitational wave astronomyExperimental Astronomy

 Since the very beginning of astronomy the location of objects on the sky has been a fundamental observational quantity that has been taken for granted.
-While precise two dimensional positional information is easy to obtain for observations in the electromagnetic spectrum, the positional accuracy of current and near future gravitational wave detectors is limited to between tens and hundreds of square degrees, which makes it extremely challenging to identify the host galaxies of gravitational wave events or to detect any electromagnetic counterparts.
+While precise two dimensional positional information is easy to obtain for observations in the electromagnetic spectrum, the positional accuracy of current and near future gravitational wave detectors is limited to between tens and hundreds of square degrees.

 The missing link in gravitational-wave astronomyExperimental Astronomy